 Volunteer Opportunities for Students

 Mount Holyoke students are invited to participate in the Art Museum's extremely successful youth education program, which is offered to area schools each spring semester.
 Student volunteers are trained to present a participatory archaeology lesson in the classroom.
 This lesson has been developed to prepare elementary and middle-school students for a field trip touring the Museum’s ancient collection.
 New volunteers to the program generally begin in the fall semester with a series of trainings to prepare for delivering lessons in area schools in the spring.
-For information about the program, contact the Coordinator of Academic Affairs Ellen Alvord at 413.538.3249.
+For information about the program, contact the Weatherbie Curator of Academic Programs Ellen Alvord at 413.538.3249.

 What better way to learn about the museum field than to experience it up-close and behind–the–scene?
 The Mount Holyoke College Art Museum awards a variety of formal and informal internships for Mount Holyoke College students and non–students.
 Museum interns gain experience and knowledge within the museum environment and work on meaningful projects under the guidance of museum professionals.
 The Museum welcomes and encourages students from all backgrounds to apply and is dedicated to developing a culturally diverse internship program.

 For graduate and undergraduate students, the Museum awards both part-time and full-time, unpaid, internships throughout the year.
 Students are responsible for obtaining departmental and faculty approval for course credit in their major field.

 For non-MHC students, or MHC students who will not receive course credit, the Museum offers informal, unpaid internships.
 Special Project Internships require a minimum commitment of 2 hours a week and are available year round.
 These internships become available periodically according to the needs of the Museum.
 Applicants are also invited to propose their own projects for consideration, and if a proposed project meets the Museum’s objectives, an internship will be created for that individual.